After Hours (film): Home media

-Warner Home Video released After Hours on VHS and Betamax in 1986, and both widescreen and pan-and-scan NTSC LaserDiscs.
+Warner Home Video released After Hours on VHS and Betamax in 1986, and both widescreen and open matte NTSC LaserDiscs.
 It has also been released on DVD.
 On July 11, 2023, the film was released on 4K UHD and Blu-ray by The Criterion Collection.

 Legacy

 After Hours served as an inspiration for the 2020 album After Hours by Canadian singer the Weeknd.
 The film also inspired the 2021 Ted Lasso episode "Beard After Hours".